snaystarlin-max/customer-churn-analysis/README.md

 ## 💻 View the Analysis

-👉 Open the notebook to explore the full analysis and visualizations.
+👉 Explore the full analysis, visualizations, and data-driven insights in the notebook